-12.4.1 If the course is due to begin within 14 days of the date on which students accept an offer, students should note that the service will begin within the cancellation period.
+12.4 Courses that begin within the Statutory Cancellation Period should note that the service will begin within the cancellation period.
 If students subsequently decide to cancel the contract within the cancellation period, they may be liable to pay a proportion of fees to cover the period from the commencement of the College's service to the date of cancellation, as set out in the College's Tuition Fee Policy.